Economic Freedom of North America 2022

-Since the most recent data available for the report are from 2019, they do not capture the effect on economic freedom of COVID-19 and government responses to it.
+Since the most recent data available for the report are from fiscal year 2020 and fiscal years in Canada and the United Sates end earlier than calendar years, the data do not fully capture the fiscal effect on economic freedom of COVID-19 and government responses to it.

 Results for Canada, the United States, and Mexico